The world of cryptocurrency is growing, and it’s only getting bigger.

-Ethereum is Bitcoin’s biggest competitor and is slated to be bigger than Bitcoin in the coming years according to stats.
+Ethereum is Bitcoin’s biggest competitor and is slated to be bigger than Bitcoin in the coming years according to cryptocurrency statistics.

 In the fourth quarter of 2020, Ethereum was the cryptocurrency with the highest amount of transactions performed per day.

-It did almost four times Bitcoin’s number of transactions per day which were around 330K.
+It did almost four times Bitcoin’s number of transactions per day which was around 330K.
 Etherium did 1.2 million transactions as of February 2021 and remained top, with Bitcoin managing to do 272K.

-Currently, the total number of Ethereum transactions done daily are 1.3 million.
+Currently, the total number of Ethereum transactions done daily is 1.3 million.

 Malware is not new in this age of the internet because of the several avenues available to use it.